 Whether an error appears for one user or one thousand users makes a significant difference when prioritizing an error.
-Client-side logging gives you the ability to make these decisions based on real data.
+Client-side logging gives you the ability to make these decisions based on actual data.
 This works better if you have a log management system that can count the occurrences of a specific error for you instead of doing a hand count.
 But no matter which situation you are in, the good news is that you have the option.

-Client-Side Logging is Even Better When Part of a Log Management System
+When Part of a Log Management System

 If you want a free log viewer you can use with your .NET projects, you can try out Loupe Desktop in the link below: